hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 Micronaut Data JPA has similar APIs with Spring Data JPA, it also contains a pragmatic criteria builder to execute query via custom `Specificaiton`.

-Currently  Micronaut Data project only supports relational database, it includes 3 modules: Data JPA, Data JDBC, Data R2DBC,  read [the official documentation](https://micronaut-projects.github.io/micronaut-data/latest/guide/) for more details.
+Currently, Micronaut Data project only supports relational databases, it includes 3 modules: Data JPA, Data JDBC, Data R2DBC,  read [the official documentation](https://micronaut-projects.github.io/micronaut-data/latest/guide/) for more details.

 In this post, we focus on the Micronaut Data JPA.